-The clarinet mouthpiece is the most important part of the clarinet for acoustics and tone color.
-It is located at the interface between the musician and the instrument, and it's in this piece that the sound is shaped.
+The clarinet mouthpiece is the most important part of the clarinet when it comes to acoustics and tone color.
+It connects the musician to the rest of instrument, and it's where the sound is shaped.

-The clarinet mouthpiece is located in the upper part of the instrument.
-The mouthpiece, along with the clarinet reed and the clarinet ligature, is responsible for the sound creation by the musician.
+The clarinet mouthpiece is located on the upper part of the instrument.
+Along with the clarinet reed and the clarinet ligature, it allows the musician to produce sound.

-The clarinet mouthpiece fit into the clarinet bore, upon the baril.
-The lower part of the mouthpiece, the shank, can be covered with a cork to adjust the fit.
-Some mouthpieces like the Syos clarinet mouthpiece have silicone seals which have the same roles.
+The clarinet mouthpiece fits into the clarinet bore, in the baril to be precise.
+The lower part of the mouthpiece, the shank, can be covered with cork to allow the pieces to fit together tightly.
+Some mouthpieces, like the Syos clarinet mouthpiece, are fitted with silicone band seals which serve the same purpose.

 Clarinet mouthpiece anatomy

-The clarinet mouthpiece is a piece with a complex geometry.
-It is the most important piece in the sound production.
-Its internal geometry is responsible for all the differences in the tone quality and comfort for the musician.
+The clarinet mouthpiece is a masterpiece of complex geometry.
+It is the most important piece when it comes to sound production.
+Its internal geometry is responsible for variation in tone quality and the comfort for the musician.

-Here is a scheme presenting the different parts of a clarinet mouthpiece:
+Here is a diagram of the different parts of a clarinet mouthpiece:

 The most important parts are:

 - The mouthpiece chamber, which varies in size and shape (round, square, horseshoe...)